CaskAle/summit-pi-project/summit-pi.md

 ### Raspberry Pi 4 LED Bug

-In all three of the [recipe instructions](https://github.com/ibmtjbot/tjbot/tree/master/recipes) you will come to a spot where you are instructed to run the command: `npm install`.  **Do Not run that command**.
+In the hardware tests and all three of the [recipe instructions](https://github.com/ibmtjbot/tjbot/tree/master/recipes) you will come to a spot where you are instructed to run the command: `npm install`.  **Do Not run that command**.
 Instead, execute the following six steps.
 This will patch the LED Pi 4 bug and allow the LED to work properly.

 1. Be sure that you are in the appropriate directory for the respective recipe or test you are working on:
 `cd ~/Desktop/tjbot/bootstrap/tests` - for the hardware tests.